Gongsta/Poker-AI/README.md

 - [x] Implement Deep CFR for Kuhn Poker

 ##### 3. Implement the AI for No Limit Texas Hold-Em
-- [ ] Implement testing for lossless abstraction, generate a table for pre-flop using Monte-Carlo technique, same card representation should have exactly the same EHS
+- [ ] Implement abstraction, generate a table for pre-flop using Monte-Carlo technique, same card representation should have exactly the same EHS
 - [ ] Calculate pot odds at different stages of the game (use this as a helper when people actually play the game)
 - [ ] Implement card abstraction to reduce the game size from $10^{161}$ to $10^{12}$ decision points
 	- [ ] Implement basic monte-carlo method to calculate the EHS of a pair of cards at different stages of the game.
 This assumes a random uniform draw of opponent hands and random uniform rollout of public cards
 	- [ ] Implement a simple clustering algorithm that uses these EHS to cluster various cards / scenarios together...?
+	- [ x ] Implement parallel methods with `joblib` to accelerate speed: Went from ~0.17s per hand to ~0.05s per hand
 	- Use 169, 5000, 5000, 5000 buckets as outlined here: https://www.cs.cmu.edu/~sandholm/potential-aware_imperfect-recall.aaai14.pdf
 - [ ] Implement Monte-Carlo CFR
 - [ ] Implement a distributed version of Monte-Carlo CFR